-Spring 2018 Offerings
+Spring 2019 Offerings

 Be inspired.
 Enhance your skills.
 Learn the latest teaching methodologies for incorporating STEM into your lessons.
-These four dynamic, interactive workshops, presented by LTU professors, qualify for State Continuing Education Clock Hours (SCECHs), are only $20 per session, and include lunch.
+These four dynamic, interactive workshops, presented by LTU professors, qualify for State Continuing Education Clock Hours (SCECHs), are only $100 per session, and include lunch.
 Register here.

-Instructor: Dr. Andrew Gerhart
+Workshop Leader: Dr. Andrew Gerhart

 During the workshop, participants will be introduced to Active and Collaborative Learning (ACL) and Problem-based Learning (PBL) techniques which are proven as highly effective pedagogies to develop both content and process skills for students at any age-level.